 With the Jumpseller Google Tag Manager app, you can easily integrate your Jumpseller store with the Google Tag Manager itself.
 This reduces errors and frees you from having to involve a developer whenever you need to make changes.

 To learn how to use Google Tag Manager with your Jumpseller store, please follow the steps in this Guide: How to Set Up Google Tag Manager.

-With a Jumpseller store, you have a few options to create a corporate email, G Suite is one of them.
-Setting up G Suite with your store involves following a series of steps which are best explained in this Guide: Setting up G Suite.
+With a Jumpseller store, you have a few options to create a corporate email, Google Workspace is one of them.
+Setting up Google Workspace with your store involves following a series of steps which are best explained in this Guide: Setting up Google Workspace.

 You can reach customers while they are doing relevant searches on Google.

 You can reach users on YouTube and many other sites across the internet.

 You can show your ad on millions of sites across the internet, including top rated sites.

 Google Ads has a sophisticated targeting system that helps you show your ads to the right people, in the right place, at the right time.
 Use keywords, location, demographics, and more to target your campaigns.
 Google Ads gives you complete control over your budget.